babblingfish/babbling.fish/README.md

   Babbling FIsh
 </h1>

-My personal blog about topics in Data Engineerings.
-Forked from [Gatsby blog starter](https://github.com/gatsbyjs/gatsby-starter-blog).
+My personal blog about topics in Data Engineering.
+The source code for this website was forked from [Gatsby blog starter](https://github.com/gatsbyjs/gatsby-starter-blog).
 The website's icon and all emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#).
 Thanks to [Dan Abramov](https://github.com/gaearon/overreacted.io) for showing me how to load fonts in Gatsby.
 My 404 page is copy pasted from his repo as well.

 ## Installation